COX-2 Nonsteroidal Anti-inflammatory Drugs (NSAIDs)

 How can I minimize my chances of a side effect from NSAIDs?

 NSAID medicines should only be used exactly as prescribed.
 It is safest to use NSAIDs at the lowest possible dose and for the shortest time needed for your treatment.
 Do not use more than one type of NSAID at the same time.
+Do not add over the counter NSAIDs to any prescription dose of NSAIDs.

 Please note that the chance of a person getting an ulcer or bleeding increases with the following: